-Employees in Slovakia consider sickness benefits as the number one employee benefit.
+[Updated 3/27/23] Employees in Slovakia consider sickness benefits as the number one employee benefit.
 Sickness benefits are quite generous in certain circumstances.
-If an employee needs to take care of a close relative or a female employee transfers to a lesser paid position due to medical reasons during pregnancy, they will receive 55% of their daily income.
+If an employee needs to take care of a close relative or a female employee transfers to a lesser-paid position due to medical reasons during pregnancy, they will receive 55% of their daily income.

 Mandatory Employee Benefits in Slovakia

-The pension funding in Slovakia is based on mandatory contributions from salary.
+Pension funding in Slovakia is based on mandatory contributions from salary.
 Both the employer and employee have to contribute, and the system is very much automated.
 The compulsory system has 2 pillars.
 The 1st pillar contributions are paid to the state fund called Socialna poistovna (the Social Insurance Agency).
 The 2nd pillar offers choices consisting of Socialna poistovna or several other private licensed providers.
-Each provider offers several investment funds with various degrees of investment risk.
+Each provider offers several investment funds with varying degrees of investment risk.

 The pension system also has a voluntary 3rd pillar.
 It is up to the employer to decide to offer contributions to the 3rd pillar.
 For some hazardous occupations, such as miners, the 3rd pillar is compulsory.
 There are only private providers for the 3rd pillar savings and they also offer several types of funds, similar to the 2nd pillar.

 There are certain short-term leaves (illness leave, funeral leave, study leave, doctor visit leave, and others) granted and paid in whole or partly paid by the Social Insurance Agency and/or the employer.
 Long-term Maternity Leave (or Parental Leave, since this can be taken by the father as well) is also available.
 This can last typically up to 3 years, but also longer, if the child requires special care.